chalpenny/chalpenny.github.io/_posts/2020-09-04-mapstatetoprops_and_mapdispatchtoprops_-_what_are_they_doing_anyway.markdown

 As the name would suggest, connect() is used to connect a component to Redux (and the store).
 Ideally, our componnents are not aware of Redux.
 They just get to focus on doing their own component-y thing.
 Connect() gives us that separation of concerns that we're looking for.

-The first argument it takes is MapState to Props.
+The first argument it takes is MapStateToProps.
 Its job is to provide only the parts of our store's state to the component that it needs, thus avoiding unneccesary changes to state (and unneccessary updates to the DOM).

 MapState takes an argument of the store's state.
 It's called every time that state changes, and returns the new state data that you've defined.